markatwork1/Firstdrafts/Synthetix Weekly Update 29-10-21.md

 - **Reminder that a New Voting Guide** was released for new Synthetix Community Members [here](https://medium.com/@akng105/a-guide-to-synthetix-voting-for-new-community-members-fa57d929b2ce)

-- A signal poll is live from dHedge DAO to gauge sentiment on where to deploy next.
+- A signal poll is live from dHedge DAO to gauge sentiment on where to deploy next
-  - Given that Synthetix is live on Optimism, it's the obvious best selection
   - [Vote here](https://gov.dhedge.org/#/proposal/QmWSkP3DzvbocBYUWrQWsURSzZ1XDAg971PrSsro3P5N9J)

 - Per Kaleb, "the wrapper will be live next week on L2 if the testing goes through without an issue this week.